Table of Contents

 You should have already done some research on the potential regulatory pathways for your device when you drafted your business plan.
 Now is the time to nail down a specific, detailed regulatory plan.

-To no surprise, every major market for medical devices has their own specific regulatory framework.
+To no surprise, every major market for medical devices has its own specific regulatory framework.
 It can’t be that simple and straightforward, can it?

 Your business plan should be the starting point for your regulatory strategy.
 Stick to the plan and don’t waste time trying to understand the regulations of markets that will not provide a good return on your investment.